saiful9379/BanglaNER/README.md

 }
 ```

-__N.B: if any dataset is not possible to collect, avoid the data assing into the register field. data will be processed which have registered.__
+__N.B: if any dataset is not possible to collect, avoid the data assigning into the register field. data will be processed which have registered.__

 Run